hetmanb/hetmanb.github.io/aboutme.md

 subtitle: A little about me
 ---

 My name is Ben Hetman.
-I'm currently a grad-student at the University of Lethbridge.
+I'm currently a MSc. grad-student at the University of Lethbridge.
+But if I think about it, that's probably the worst way to describe myself.
+More appropriately:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- I can (*read* have) re-watch any episode of [Seinfeld](https://en.wikipedia.org/wiki/Seinfeld) pretty much at any time of day, and quote most of the iconic phrases from the episode as soon as I see which one it is.
+- I like homemade things.. or at least home*brewed* things.
+From both angles of the science, and mostly the *drinking*, I love making homemade beer, wine and cider, not in any particular order.
+- Mountains excite me, as does yummy food.
+Mountains and yummy food at the same time is best.

 What else do you need?

-### my history
+### my cv

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+In order to give my hand a try at writing something in Latex, I wrote something in Latex, using a template I found online (I'll try to post a link later when I definitely remember.)
+[Curriculum Vitae](https://www.dropbox.com/s/bc2qny5wapd4opn/benjamin.hetman.cv.pdf?dl=0)